aument-lang/aument/README.md

-# aulang
+# The Aument Language

-Welcome to **aulang** (name subject to change), a work-in-progress dynamically-typed scripting language with
+The **Aument** language is a work-in-progress dynamically-typed scripting language with

   * **performance first:** this scripting language is designed with performance in mind.
   * **fast development time:** like Python and Javascript, you can write code and run it directly.
   * **fast deployment:** once finished, you can compile your code into a native, lightweight executable.
 You don't even need any *external* runtime to run it!

+(Previously named the aulang language.
+The current name comes from the Italian word *aumento*, meaning growth, augment.
+It's pronounced /ˈɔː.mənt/.)

 ## Syntax